megaorm/megaorm-pool/README.md

 > This means that if a connection is idle for 2 minutes, it will be closed to free up resources.

-- **`shouldQueue`**: Determines whether connection requests should be queued when there are no idle connections available.
-If set to `true`, the request will be placed in a queue until an idle connection is available.
+3. **`shouldQueue`**: Determines whether connection requests should be queued when there are no idle connections available.
+If set to `true`, the request will be placed in a queue until an idle connection is available (default: `true`).
-  - Default value is `true`.

 ```js
 // Create a MegaPool instance with request queuing disabled